RichTeaMan/Draughts/readme.md

 This project attempts to train an AI Draughts player.

 The AI make decisions based on weights for board metrics.
-These weights are honed with a generic algorithm.
+These weights are honed with a genetic algorithm.

 ## Cake Tasks
 This project uses [Cake](https://cakebuild.net)!